 What NOT to do when visiting Favelas

-1. Wonder alone into any old favela, especially at night.
+#1 Wonder alone into any random favela, especially at night.

 Favelas are like any other neighborhood in the world where you aren’t familiar.
 Robbery is principally opportunistic and you wondering around oblivious is an opportunity… for someone else to get a new phone.

 You look like you are going on a people safari.
-Last year a Spanish tourist had a turn for the worst in a vehicle making a guide around the favela.
+In 2017, a Spanish tourist was shot in a vehicle touring a favela community.
 It’s a corporate money making scheme that doesn’t help the people.